Haufe-Lexware/wicked.haufe.io/doc/configuring-kong-plugins.md

 ![CORS Plugin](images/plugin-cors.png)

 TODO: Currently, there is no way to use registered application's hosts as `Origin` in this setting.
 This is due to a limitation of the Kong Plugin, which is not able to use more than a single origin host currently.
 This is about to change (see e.g. [PR #1774 in Mashape/Kong](https://github.com/Mashape/kong/pull/1774), and then a varying origin header may be supported here.

+### Prometheus

+The wicked Kong adapter will automatically configure Kong in a way that it exposes its standard metrics regarding services and routes.
+If your are using the standard [Helm chart](../wicked), the (hopefully) correct annoatations are already specified for the Kong containers.
+If you need to set up this manually, Kong will expose its metrics as `http://<kong ip>:8001/metrics`; this means that the administration port 8001 must be available to your Prometheus instance for scraping.

 ### Other Plugins